TK & K Registration

-New student enrollment for the 2021/2022 school year is available online.
-Please complete the online enrollment through the Aeries Parent Portal.
+New student enrollment for the 2022/2023 school year is available online.
+Please complete the pre-online enrollment through the Aeries Parent Portal.

 You will be asked for the following items at the time of registration:

 - Proof of residency

 - Evidence of birth date: Birth certificate, Baptismal certificate, Passport, Adoption/Foster Care Record, Hospital Birth Record, Affidavit of Parent/Guardian

 - Kindergarten Continuance form - This form must be completed for all TK enrollments.

 - The Report of Health Examination for School Entry - For entry to kindergarten and first grade, this form must be signed and dated by the doctor performing the physical.
 The physical exam may have been completed up to a maximum of six months prior to entry into kindergarten or first grade, (if not previously enrolled in kindergarten).

 Parent/guardians are required to submit either proof of a physical exam or waiver for kinder enrollment (see below for explanation).

 Board Policy 5141.32: The parent/guardian of a student enrolling in kindergarten shall submit a certification form (physical exam form) signed by the student's health examiner certifying that the student has completed a comprehensive health screening within 18 months prior to entry into first grade or within 90 days thereafter.
 (Health and Safety Code 124040, 124085)

 If your physician’s office charges a fee to complete ‘outside’ forms, proof of the exam can be submitted on the physician’s form.